pcguest/Generative-Art-Practices/README.md

 ### Generative p5.js Art (August 2024)

 The "Generative p5.js Art (August 2024)" project explores a glitch-inspired aesthetic by using noise functions to create distortions and randomness.
-It follows a structured grid pattern where each shape is slightly perturbed, resulting in an abstract, glitchy visual.
+It follows a structured grid pattern where each element is uniquely generated.

 - **Key Features**:
   - **Distortion and Noise Control**: Noise-based subtle variations to add distortion while maintaining artistic cohesion.